Coronavirus: Diamond Princess cruise passengers are quarantined in Japan - Daily Gaming World

 A man, Fang Bin, said that during a visit to the city’s No. 5 Hospital on Saturday, he saw so many wards that some patients were forced to sit on the floor.

 When the epicenter of the outbreak, Wuhan, by rail, air, and road was cut off to contain the virus, the United States and other countries organized further evacuation flights for its citizens who were still in the central Chinese city.
-Two of the newest airplanes returned to Russia and New Zealand on Wednesday, and the returnees must be quarantined for the maximum incubation period of the virus.
+Two of the newest planes returned to Russia and New Zealand on Wednesday, and the returnees must be quarantined for the virus’s maximum incubation period.

 Dr. David Heymann, who led the World Health Organization’s response to the SARS outbreak, said it was too early to say when the new coronavirus will peak, but it still seems to be on the rise.